Dr. Sybil Geldart

 Dr. Geldart is an Associate Professor at Laurier Brantford.
 She currently serves as Associate Editor of the peer-reviewed international journal, European Review of Applied Psychology.
 Dr. Geldart's research interests include the development of the perception of facial attractiveness and the role of visual experience and culture.
-She teaches courses in child development, exceptionalities during childhood and adolescence, and she developed what has turned out to be a popular seminar course, Physical Beauty in Contemporary Society.
+She teaches courses in child development, exceptionalities during childhood and adolescence, abnormal psychology and clinical psychology.

-Dr. Geldart is a member of the College of Psychologists of Ontario, and currently in supervised practice for registration as a child-clinical psychologist.
-In supervised practice, she works with elementary school children and adolescents--primarily conducting assessments of thinking and reasoning, academics, attention and other behaviours related to learning.
+Dr. Geldart is a member of the College of Psychologists of Ontario, and currently in supervised practice for registration as a certified clinical psychologist.
+In supervised practice, she works with children and adolescents - conducting psychoeducational and socio-emotional assessments, conducting individual and family therapy, and performing case consultations.

 Dr. Geldart's primary area of research focuses on children and adults and the development of the perception of facial attractiveness.
 Dr. Geldart has examined perceptions of facial attractiveness in babies, individual differences in the perception of beauty, and the role of visual experience on people's aesthetic judgments.
 In current work, she and Dr. Stephanie Burgoyne and their students are exploring verbal labels of beauty used in English-speaking Western culture, and the underlying attitudes that influence usage of beauty labels by (pre) adolescents and emerging adults.

 Dr. Geldart has a secondary area of research in occupational health psychology, and she collaborates with researchers from McMaster University and the University of Michigan.
 Together they have explored attributions made by workers and management regarding the causes of accidents, various organizational practices related to health and safety, and employee perceptions of how work organization and incivility impact mental health.